This post may contain affiliate links, see my Privacy Policy and Disclosure Statement

 Removing liquid from the wet ingredients improves the texture and helps hold the meatball together!
 The balance of the recipe is typical meatball stuff: Add the ingredients in a large mixing bowl, using your hands (yes please!) mix until well-combined.

-How can I store leftovers?
-Since I'm usually only cooking for two, I often freeze half of the meat mixture for a second go 'round.
+Since I’m usually only cooking for two, I often freeze half of the un-cooked meat mixture for a second go ’round.
 You can also re-heat leftover meatballs.
 Try heating gently in a covered casserole dish to avoid drying them out.

 I have found that combining 2 recipes in one post results in confusion for Google search. 😆 For my readers as well...
 Watch for the companion Ají Verde in the next few days, and Salsa de Palta (Peruvian Guacamole) in the not-too-distant future!